matucker-msft/kube-state-logs/README.md

 ## Related Projects

-- [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - The original Prometheus metrics exporter
+- **[kube-state-metrics](https://github.com/kubernetes/kube-state-metrics)** - The original Prometheus metrics exporter that inspired this project.
+This is the official Kubernetes project that exposes cluster state as Prometheus metrics.
 - [kubernetes](https://github.com/kubernetes/kubernetes) - The Kubernetes project